MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 The `--login-with-github` uses an interactive method of retrieving personal access token.
 Follow the prompts to complete the authentication.

-If there is an existing workflow file that conflicts with the name App Service used, add the `--force` option to overwrite that file.
+If there's an existing workflow file that conflicts with the name App Service used, add the `--force` option to overwrite that file.

 What the command does:

 * Creates new workflow file: *.github/workflows/\<workflow-name>.yml*; the name of the file will contain the name of your App Service.
-* Fetches a publish profile with secrets for your App Service and add that as a GitHub as a secret with a name similar to AZUREAPPSERVICE_PUBLISHPROFILE_GUID that is referenced in the workflow file.
+* Fetches a publish profile with secrets for your App Service and add it as a GitHub as a secret.
+The name of the secret will start with AZUREAPPSERVICE_PUBLISHPROFILE.
+This secret is referenced in the workflow file.

 **Step 2.** Get the details of a source control deployment configuration with the [az webapp deployment source show][5] command.